Azure/azure-kusto-spark/docs/CHANGELIST.md

 * Remove dependency on Jackson-core library
 * Deprecate 'KUSTO_BLOB_SET_FS_CONFIG' option.
 Instead, cache relevant configuration and set if needed

+# 1.0.0-Beta-05
+* __!!Important!!__ User must specify now that SaveMode is 'Append' when writing to Kusto, so as to not 'hide' that this is the only option available in Kusto.
+User can get SaveMode-like experience via SparkIngestionProperties using drop-by and IngestIfNotExists tags, although overusing ingest-by tags is not recommended.
+The simplified syntax extension takes care of it itself and there's no need to specify the SaveMode there.

 # Known Issues and Tips
 1. When running with spark 'wholestage codegen' enabled, a mismatch between schema 'nullable' definition and actual data containing null values can lead to a NullPointerException to be thrown by org.apache.spark.sql.catalyst.expressions.codegen.UnsafeRowWriter.